Product Substitution Investigations Training Program (PSITP)Up one level

 - Criminal and civil statutes relative to product substitution

-- Indicators of product substitution, jurisdictional issues, investigation plan, investigative plan, investigative techniques, safety issues, document involved investigations, and presenting the case for prosecution
+- Indicators of product substitution, investigative planning, investigative techniques, safety issues, documents involved in product substitution investigations, and presenting the case for prosecution

-- The affects of Material Review Boards, waivers, and deviations
+- The effects of Material Review Boards, waivers, and deviations

 - Calculating damages, current trends, use of experts, and testing